Blog

 Financial

-Second, the directive offers examples of financial support that in-scope companies can offer to at-risk businesses in their supply networks.
+Second, the CS3D offers examples of financial support that in-scope companies can offer to at-risk businesses in their supply networks.
 Financial support can include direct financing, low-interest loans, guarantees of continued sourcing, and assistance in securing financing.
 Companies might also offer to pay for training or upgrade management systems.

 Contractual